adityakedia/User-Reviews/README.md

 This project utilizes the following open-source libraries and tools:

 ### App Store Scraper
-A [Python library] (https://github.com/cowboy-bebug/app-store-scraper)for scraping Apple app store reviews.
+A [Python library](https://github.com/cowboy-bebug/app-store-scraper)for scraping Apple app store reviews.

 ### Streamlit
 A web framework for building interactive dashboards and applications in Python.